sl148/sl148.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in Mechanical Engineering at University of Illinois at Urbana-Champaign.
-I am co-advised by Professors Nancy M. Amato and Geir E. Dullerud.
-Previously, I received my bachelor's  degrees in Mechanical Engineering advised by Professor Jongeun Choi from Yonsei University in Seoul, Korea in 2021.
+I am a Ph.D. student in Mechanical Engineering at the University of Illinois at Urbana-Champaign, co-advised by Professors Nancy M. Amato and Geir E. Dullerud.
+I earned my bachelor’s degree in Mechanical Engineering under the guidance of Professor Jongeun Choi from Yonsei University in Seoul, Korea, in 2021.

 My research is focused on efficient adaptation of vision and language tools such as foundation models for new and existing downstream tasks.
 During my undergard, I did research on using evolutionary algorithms for cyber security.